yyzeng/ppInk/readme.md

 #### How to use

-Start ppInk.exe and an icon will appear in the system tray and possible a floating window (which can be moved using RightClick) to start drawing on screen.
+Start ppInk.exe and an icon will appear in the system tray and possible a floating window(\*) (which can be moved using RightClick) to start drawing on screen.
-once started, extra call to ppInk.exe will not start a new instance, but will start inking opening the toolbar. also adding "--startInking" (case insensitive) to command line starts inking immediately at first run.
+Inking is started :
+ - clicking on floating icon
+ - clicking on the icon in the system tray
+ - using the global shortcut (ctr+alt+G by default)
+ - immediately after start Pping if "--startInking" (case insensitive) has been added tocommand line
+ - ppInk is run once more (no extra instance is started)

-(*) activation and position saving are available in options.
+(\*) activation and position saving are available in options.

 Click the exit button or press ESC to exit drawing.